zobo/dbgpPlugin/README.txt

 Step out, Step into, Step over and Run (Continue).

 Breakpoints
-Breakpoints are in very early development stage.
-You can only set breakpoints and they do not persist over sessions (even if the markers stay on the Editor, they are not there after a session ends. todo).
-Position the cursor on a line where you want the breakpoint and then push the breakpoint button.
-It is possible that the breakpoint isn’t valid, but the engine cannot report that back to us for now.
+As of 0.2 there is a breakpoint child window and a breakpoint button.
+Use the button to easily set a line breakpoint, right click the breakpoint child to set more advanced breakpoints.
+Breakpoints are persistent now (this means that they reside locally and get sent to the engine when it connects).

 Evaling
 When in a break state you can eval things.
 Ctrl+F7 will bring up the eval window.
 You can type in something like  $paramter1  or  mysql_error() .
 Just give it a spin.
+As of 0.2 the currently selected text or the word onder the cursor will be in the eval window.

 Context windows
 Currently contexts are refreshed on demand.
 Right click to get a popup menu and select refresh.
 Note: There is a small bug in XDebug so when refreshing global context you will get the response into the Local context window.
-The bug has been fixed;
+The bug has been fixed in XDebug 2 release.
-we just have to wait for the next RC.

 Stack
 A stack is printed when stepping thru code.
 Double click on a row to go to that